danielrayali/sargs/README.md

 ### Non-Zero Non-Flags Can Be Required

 Use ```SARGS_REQUIRE_NONFLAGS()``` to ensure the user is required to set a specific number of non-flags.
 These can be iterated over the vector of strings returned by ```SARGS_GET_NONFLAGS()```.

+### Argument Specification Not Required

+If you want to get started fast and don't care about Usage, you can just initialize sargs and start accessing flags as needed, where they are needed.
+Optional arguments exist only to provide context to the Usage information.

 ### Header Only